 Having A Good Logo Really Matters?

-As I have already mentioned in my previous articles that I am disclosing all the ups and downs I had faced while designing and developing my first blog.
-Of course, bloggersutra is not my first blog, I have started this blog especially to help everyone in starting their own blog.
+As I have already mentioned in my previous articles I am disclosing all the ups and downs I faced while designing and developing my first blog.
+Of course, bloggersutra is not my first blog, I started this blog especially to help everyone in starting their own blog.

 Then I decided to design a new logo.